Healthcare in Cyprus

 What are medical insurance expenses?
 Let us take a 4-member family (a husband, a wife and two children).
-Comprehensive insurance (covering both in- and out-patient medical treatment) will amount to approximately €2.500/a year with small coverage amounts and around €3.000/a year with maximum coverage amounts.
-In case the family insures only in-patient treatment then it will pay around €1.000/a year with small coverage amounts and approximately €2.000/a year with maximum coverage amounts.
+Comprehensive insurance (covering both in- and out-patient medical treatment) will amount to approximately €2.000 a year for the whole family with small coverage amounts and around €3.500 a year with maximum coverage amounts.
+In case the family insures only in-patient treatment then it will pay around €1.500 a year with small coverage amounts and approximately €2.500 a year with maximum coverage amounts.

 The cost of policy increases with the age of a person insured.